noruxekk/Loader1/README.md

 2. Add or remove whatever cheats you want to support (Currently lines 24-28 BUT is not limited to only 5)

-3. Change the group numbers to match your website

 **Goto Form5.vb**

 1. Change lines 103-118 to match your setup for what cheats you wish to support